a1mzone/tile-proxy/README.md

 # Tile Proxy: FastAPI Slippy Map Tile Proxy

 A lightweight, production-ready FastAPI server that proxies XYZ (Slippy Map) tile requests to a GeoServer WMS backend.

 Designed for serving raster tiles (e.g., from GeoTIFFs) to web mapping clients like Leaflet, OpenLayers, or MapLibre.

+In my setup this instance is setup behind a nginx reverse proxy, sounds excesive I know proxy -> proxy -> GeoServer

 ## Features
 - Converts XYZ tile requests to WMS GetMap requests